scikit-learn-contrib/skope-rules/README.md

 ::

-For more examples and use cases check our `documentation <http://skope-rules.readthedocs.io/en/latest/>`_.
+For more examples and use cases please check our `documentation <http://skope-rules.readthedocs.io/en/latest/>`_.

 Links with existing litterature
 -------------------------------